JaleedAhmad/JaleedAhmad/README.md

 ### ⚡ About Me

-🎓 Final Year Electrical Engineering student from Pakistan 🇵🇰
+🎓 Electrical Engineer from Pakistan 🇵🇰
 🔬 Passionate about real-time systems, embedded intelligence, and low-power AI solutions.
 🤖 Currently working on:
 - **Sign Language Translator using Accelerometers & Deep Learning**